 We’ve seen this all-silvertone necklace in Part Two; however there is a subtle difference because that first necklace has black accents whereas this one does not.
 This is another case where the necklace was represented as a Bengel piece via “word of mouth” (more about such occurences in Part Four).

 This last necklace may seem at first glance to be a particularly well preserved example of this maker’s work, with a typical Art Deco color combination of black and mint green.
 The shapes and patterns of the bow and drop certainly are in line with what we’ve seen so far.
 However, despite a casual similarity this is an entirely different bow design which, despite the similar patterning, is noticeably different on the ends: not only do they extend farther out than the originals do, but the ends are notched instead of having a straight edge.
 The chain is also not one of theirs.
 In fact this necklace is simply a fairly lame copycat of the Mystery Maker’s bow.

-The fourth article about this mystery manufacturer examines the probabilities that any or all of these pieces were produced by Jakob Bengel, as some have claimed.
+The next post about this mystery manufacturer examines the probabilities that any or all of these pieces were produced by Jakob Bengel, as some have claimed.

 If you have information about this jewelry or photographs of any examples that do not yet appear in this blog series, I would be delighted to include them in a future post!
 Please use the Contact Form on the About the Chatsworth Lady page.